 A sabbatical leave is a leave of absence with compensation that is granted to faculty members to recognize their service to the College and their scholarly attainment as well as to enhance the College's further development.
 Faculty beyond the rank of Instructor are eligible to apply for sabbatical leave after completing seven years of full-time service in the regular professional ranks of the College.
+Faculty members apply for sabbaticals no earlier than the fall of their seventh year.
+If the sabbatical is granted, the faculty member will be on sabbatical leave during their eighth year.
 Sabbatical leaves are not automatic-they are granted only when they will advance the College's interests and will not seriously disadvantage those interests.